le0pard/le0pard.github.io/_posts/chef/2013-01-07-chef-solo-getting-started-part-3.md

 ---
 Hello my dear friends.
 Today we will continue talk about Chef Solo.
 All example code you can find here: [github.com/le0pard/chef-solo-example/tree/3.0](https://github.com/le0pard/chef-solo-example/tree/3.0).

 In [the previous article](/2013/01/05/chef-solo-getting-started-part-2/) we learned Chef cookbook structure and wrote own Chef cookbook.
-In this article we will learn Chef roles.
+In this article we will learn Chef role.

 # Create your cloud